 Think About Your Dream Hire

 Even for less complex roles that you may be looking to fill, it can still be a challenge to find the right fit for your organization!
-For instance, volunteer coordination requires a great deal of interpersonal skills, diplomacy, and a connection to your organization’s mission that can be gracefully communicated with gratitude to the public.
+For instance, volunteer coordination requires a great deal of interpersonal skills, diplomacy, and a connection to your organization’s The stated goals and activities of an organization.
+An animal sanctuary’s mission is commonly focused on objectives such as animal rescue and public advocacy. that can be gracefully communicated with gratitude to the public.
 A Facilities Manager might need both technical maintenance skills in addition to the ability to work around animal residents safely and managing a pool of volunteers to get projects done.
-An Outreach Director might require a great deal of research and project management skills, and the ability to confidently host workshops and events for different age groups.
+An An activity or campaign to share information with the public or a specific group.
+Typically used in reference to an organization’s efforts to share their mission.
+Director might require a great deal of research and project management skills, and the ability to confidently host workshops and events for different age groups.
 Each role will ultimately require a thoughtful analysis and explanation of what your sanctuary is looking for, and a conversation among your team about what you may be willing to be more flexible about.

 Would your organization be willing to hire an individual with extensive recent experience working in an industrial agricultural operation, or having actively exploited species in the past that your organization cares for?
-What if they choose to consume animal products?
+What if they choose to consume Anything that originates from an animal’s body, including things like their eggs, feathers, flesh, honey, milk, and wool.?
 It can be highly valuable if you’ve never hired a staff member before to think about qualities and experiences that you’d be comfortable embracing in a potential employee, and what you may be less comfortable with.

 Hiring Care Staff At Animal Sanctuaries

 Sanctuaries have reported that it’s particularly difficult to find the right folks for the care of their residents, both in the form of daily Caregivers, or Shelter Managers to help oversee the bigger picture of care operations.
-This is not particularly surprising, as being an animal caregiver is a highly demanding, knowledge intensive, and time consuming role.
+This is not particularly surprising, as being an animal Someone who provides daily care, specifically for animal residents at an animal sanctuary, shelter, or rescue. is a highly demanding, knowledge intensive, and time consuming role.
 A resident Caregiver must do more than simply enjoy spending each day with animal residents; they must have significant dedication to the role, including working through the occasional tedium and emotional ups and downs associated with working with residents who might be unwell or on the mend.
 Hiring a Shelter Manager requires all of the above along with management capability and being able to advance care principles for residents organization-wide in the long term.

 Sanctuaries have tried a number of approaches in finding animal care staff, and in looking for qualifications, have found it challenging to quantify what background would ultimately make a good Caregiver.